Log Cabin Assembly

-This spreadsheet has a tab for each bundle that is shipped.
-For example, the first tab is called “Wall A & B” which means that all of the logs for walls A and B are included in that particular bundle.
+This spreadsheet has a tab for each bundle that we’ve shipped.
+For example, the first tab is called “Wall A & B”, which means that all of the logs for walls A and B are included in that particular bundle.

 This is to help the customer locate a specific log.
 All logs that come off the notcher machine have a specific place in the bundle.
-This helps us to be sure no logs are missing in the cabin.
+As a result, we can be sure that no logs are missing in the cabin.
 The WALL A at the end of the number is a quick reference for the customer to know which wall it is for.
 On some buildings, walls are intermixed so the bundles are uniform.
-On larger buildings one bundle may contain only one wall.
+However, on larger buildings, one bundle may contain only one wall.
 (See example)

 Log Cabin Assembly General Instructions

-The General Instruction Manual includes basic guidelines to assist in the construction of Conestoga log cabins.
-Some of the areas covered are wiring, foundations, stacking logs, roofing, windows and doors.
-The manual is intended to work in conjunction with the large plan supplied with each cabin.
-Supplemental sheets are included as needed.
-(See example)
+The General Instruction Manual includes basic guidelines to assist in the construction of Conestoga Log Cabins.
+Some of the areas covered are wiring, foundations, stacking logs, roofing, windows, and doors.
+The manual should work in conjunction with the large floor plan supplied with each cabin.
+We’ve included supplemental sheets as needed.
+(View Manual)